 Love animals?
 Want to make a positive impact on the planet?
 Come join Woodland Park Zoo as a Security Officer.

-This is a full time, benefitted role.
-The Security Officer maintains the safety and welfare of zoo staff, premises, collection, equipment and visitors.
+The Temporary Security Officer maintains the safety and welfare of zoo staff, premises, collection, equipment and visitors.
 Provides 24 hour coverage, 7 days a week, 365 days a year.
 Provides First Aid (and EMT as applicable) services to staff and public.
 Teaches First Aid, First Responder and CPR classes to staff.
 Patrols grounds via foot, bicycle or vehicle.

 ESSENTIAL DUTIES AND RESPONSIBILITIES